AAitorG/napari-DINOSim/README.md

 ## Example

-One [notebook](./src/dinoSim_example.ipynb) example is provided in the repository to show how to use DinoSim directly through python, without napari.
+One [notebook](./src/dinoSim_example.ipynb) example is provided in the repository to show how to use DINOSim directly through python, without napari.

 ----------------------------------